Business rates information

 Some properties will not reach their full increase or decrease within five years, at which point the next Revaluation is due, and Rateable Values could change again.

 It will appear on your bill automatically as transitional relief or transitional restriction; there is no need to apply.
+For 2022/23 Transitional arrangments have ended.
+A discretionary releif is available for some businesses and these were sent application forms with their annual bills.

 Charities and registered Community Amateur Sports Clubs (CASCs) are entitled to 80% relief where the property is: